Sunday, March 31, 2019

 Under the New Covenant, we have only two laws with which we must comply.
 But, there is a catch.
 We are not to just avoid breaking those two laws, we must actually live them in our hearts, souls, minds AND bodies.
 We must actualize them.
 It is the common theme of Action not just Diction, that appears in sermons past here.
 The only way in which we can follow these two laws is we have to put them into practice in our day to day lives, which requires Action and not just Diction.

 That is way harder.
-We are imperfect creatures with free will; a combination seemingly doomed to failure.
+We are imperfect creatures with free will; a combination doomed to failure.

 True, but we have the ultimate Get out of Jail Free card – Jesus Christ the righteous and He is the propitiation for our sins!
 Remember that?
 He accounts us as perfect at our final accounting!

-The Gospel tell us when we need help, how about instead of worrying all the time, we substitute it with action?
+Now, think about the Gospel.
+When we need help, how about instead of worrying all the time, we substitute it with action?
 Trust God will give us what we need.
 And, then act based on what we can and should do, not what we want to do.
-Actions get results.
-The results may or not be obvious right away, but they will be soon enough.
+Actions gets results.
+These results may or not be obvious right away, but they will be soon enough.
 A hard principle to follow; but in the end, it is the easiest way and worth the struggle to trust God instead of worrying and or doing what we want to do.

 Heaven is at the end of an uphill trail.
 The easy downhill trail does not lead to the summit.